 Five ISUS units similar to the one shown in Figure 1 have been fabricated by UW and MBARI and deployed at various locations in the Pacific and Indian Oceans.
-Most of this work was done prior to receiving this grant, with each float having some refinements from its predecessors .
-We now have designed and built a second generation version of the float/ISUS unit, with the ISUS sensor placed on the upper endcap of the float in the data stream of the SeaBird CTD unit; this float, shown in Figure 2, was recently deployed at the HOT site and is functioning normally.
+Most of this work was done prior to receiving this grant, with each float having some refinements from its predecessors.
+We now have designed and built a second generation version of the float/ISUS unit, with the ISUS sensor placed on the upper endcap of the float in the data stream of the SeaBird CTD unit (shown in Figure 2).
 In this case the same seawater flowing through the CTD unit and being measured for temperature and salinity is subsequently flowing through the ISUS unit just a few centimeters away.
 This design assures that all the relevant parameters here are measured nearly concurrently, and it also means that the ISUS is protected by the same biocide that is used to inhibit biological fouling on the CTD unit.
-In addition to this, we are now building a float using Satlantic's SUNA (Submersible Ultraviolet Nitrate Analyzer) technology.
+The first of these units (shown here in the UW lab) was deployed at the HOT site in November of 2009.
+In addition to this, we are building a float using Satlantic's SUNA (Submersible Ultraviolet Nitrate Analyzer) technology.
 This sensor is similar to ISUS but contains no fiber optics, which is a possible advantage for float-based use.
 However, the unit is considerably larger than ISUS will require a totally different mount than has been used previously.
-The SUNA unit has to be mechanically stapped to the side of the profiling float as it is too large to fit on either endcap (Figure 3).
-This is a distinct disadvantage to SUNA.
-It appears that SUNA is somewhat simpler to manufacture than ISUS, which is the reason that we are assessing its utility.
-The fabrication and testing process for the float/SUNA is now underway and we intend to deploy such a float in the next 6 months.
+The SUNA unit will be mechanically stapped to the side of the profiling float as it is too large to fit on either endcap.
+While this is a distinct disadvantage to SUNA, it appears that SUNA is somewhat simpler to manufacture than ISUS.
+Both ISUS and SUNA floats have now been designed; ISUS floats have been built and deployed, and the first SUNA float will be deployed later in 2011.